 Abstract

-People engage in joint attention, a reflexive orientation towards other peoples’ gazes that is often thought to be an automatic, bottom-up process.
-Culture, however, has been shown to exert an influence on how joint attention mechanisms are calibrated (Cohen, Sasaki, Kim, & German, 2017).
-In the current paper, we examine whether culturally-relevant independence and interdependent self-construal meaning systems can further modulate joint attention mechanisms in directing attention across social contexts in both European (Study 1) and East Asian Canadians (Study 2).
+People reflexively orient their attention in response to other peoples’ gazes.
+Culture, however, has been shown to exert an influence on how joint attention mechanisms operate (Cohen, Sasaki, Kim, & German, 2017).
+In the current paper, we examine whether activating culturally-relevant representations of the self can further modulate joint attention mechanisms in directing attention across social contexts in both European (Study 1) and East Asian Canadians (Study 2).
 Participants were primed to think of themselves as independent or interdependent.
 We then administered a multi-gaze cueing task where a central foreground face gazed to the left or right before a target appeared in either direction.
 Multiple faces in the background either matched the foreground gaze cue direction, or mismatched.
 European Canadians (Study 1) were not influenced by the prime, and showed largely typical cueing effects from the foreground gaze cues, while being able to ignore the matching or mismatching background gaze cues.
-Only East Asians (Study 2) given the interdependent prime failed to show cueing effects, suggesting that they integrated both foreground and background gaze cues.
+Only East Asians (Study 2), when given the interdependent prime, failed to show cueing effects, suggesting that they integrated both foreground and background gaze cues.
 These results reflect that activating interdependent meaning systems can modulate joint attention mechanisms but only for those whom activating these meaning systems have adaptive significance.

 Keywords: culture, social attention, gaze cueing, Posner cueing task, independence, interdependence, priming

 The capacity to engage in social learning from others is thought to be one of the reasons why human beings have been successful as a species (Dean, Kendal, Schapiro, Thierry, & Laland, 2012; van Leeuwen, 2018).
 One such way human beings have developed specialized mechanisms to engage in social learning is the ability to infer intent and emotion from processing and integrating information from the eyes (Adams & Kleck, 2005; Baron Cohen, Wheelwright, & Jolliffe, 1997; Huang, Andrist, Sauppe, & Mutlu, 2015).
-Gaze, the direction someone is looking, can indicate information of interest – or threat – in the environment, and research has shown that people are particularly attuned to, and even reflexively orient towards, where other people are looking, known as joint attention (Friesen & Kingstone, 1997; Frischen, Bayliss, & Tipper, 2007).
-The way in which socialization takes place can shape these mechanisms to attune to specific stimuli in the environment, and culture has been shown to moderate the extent to which gazes are reflexively oriented to (Cohen, Sasaki, Kim, & German, 2017).
+Gaze, the direction someone is looking, can indicate information of interest – [opposite of threat] or threat – in the environment, and research has shown that people are particularly attuned to, and even reflexively orient towards, where other people are looking, known as joint attention (Friesen & Kingstone, 1998; Frischen, Bayliss, & Tipper, 2007).
+These mechanisms are attuned to specific social stimuli in the environment, and culture has been shown to moderate the extent to which gazes are reflexively oriented to (Cohen, Sasaki, Kim, & German, 2017).
 In the current paper, we examine how culturally relevant constructs of independence and interdependence can exert influence on joint attention mechanisms in directing attention across social contexts.